 Re-verlan is an attempt to keep the culture one step ahead of assimilation.
-But, it’s hard when the Internet keeps revealing underground culture at the click of a search engine, and when googling rebeu regurgitates a myriad of results — not all of them safe for work!
+But this is hard to do when the Internet keeps revealing underground culture at the click of a search engine, and when Googling rebeu regurgitates myriad results — not all of them safe for work!

 One would assume all words could be subjected to this cant, but not everything is acceptable Verlan.
-For instance, a famous ad by SNCF in France included the tagline c’est blessipo, the Verlan of c’est possible (“it’s possible”).
+For instance, a famous ad by the railway company SNCF in France included the tagline c’est blessipo, the Verlan of c’est possible (“it’s possible”).
 It failed miserably, since nobody would actually say that.

-Whatever you might think about cants — do they destroy the purity of a tongue or enrich it? — they will remain a part of language as long as subgroups, subcultures and creativity exist.
+Whatever you might think about cants — whether they destroy the purity of a tongue or enrich it — they’ll remain a part of language as long as subgroups, subcultures and creativity exist.